berensp/berensp.github.io/_posts/editio-princeps.md

 If it's `> 100 − your current age` you need to start donating to your library else [build your own little free library](https://littlefreelibrary.org)[^1].

-[^1]This aligns with Tim Urban's point that you don't read an endless number of books in your lifetime: you will read [years left to live × average number of books you read per annum]; a sad reality but (there are things to do about it)[https://twitter.com/maxjoseph/status/1121086199983157250].
+[^1]This aligns with Tim Urban's point that you don't read an endless number of books in your lifetime: you will read [years left to live × average number of books you read per annum]; a sad reality but [there are things to do about it](https://twitter.com/maxjoseph/status/1121086199983157250).

 This just suggests we need to prioritize our reading.
 I'll try to keep mine here.